shaolin-peanut/digital_garden/docs/ft_irc.md

 			- send messages to server (connection procedure, emulate irssi) in irc format
 			- receive msgs from server with `recv`
 			- Connect and join channel sequence code (footnote 1)
+- I want to use [[design patterns]]
+	- Subject/Observer
+		- For channels, the subject (channel), can hold a list of its (observers), and notify them of any change in the status of the subject (new message).
+Pretty easy to apply, just a few methods.
 #### Backlog
 ### Sprints
 1. Sprint 1